Scattered wings of a one night dance

 “God sends rain as a sign of approval,”

-the Olori had said.
+the Olori said.

-We looked at the knotted sky
+We look at the knotted sky

-The Olori stared at her hands,
+The Olori stares at her hands,

 “Even though the thumb is unwell,

 the hand still remains.

 What can be done but await the change?”

 The wooden floor seethes of wingless black ants